Target Markets & Applications

-One of the most visible signs of aging is the development of skin laxity.
+One of the most visible signs of aging is the development of loose, disfigured or discolored skin.
 This lifelong process may become evident as early as the third or fourth decade of life and progressively worsens with the passage of time.
-Histological research has shown that dependent stretching or age-related skin laxity is due in part to progressive skin atrophy associated with a reduction of skin tensile strength.
-When combined with the downward force of gravity, age related dermal atrophy results in the expansion of the skin envelope.
-The most affected areas are the neck, upper arms, inner thighs, breasts, lower abdomen and knee regions.

 The frequency and negative societal impact of these aesthetic conditions has prompted the development of surgical procedures such as facelifts, scar revisions and brachioplasties (upper arms); and many technologies targeting regrettable tattoos.
 While these procedures have been widely used, surgical procedures may result in post-operative pain, scarring and other complications; while tattoo removal has so far been an inefficient procedure with modest results from existing technologies.

 Historically loose skin has been treated with electromagnetic medical devices that create a reverse thermal gradient.
 However, these devices have had variable success to reduce skin laxity without surgery.